andoneve/codechallengetips/README.md

-# codechallengetips
-Tips for code challenges
+# Tips for code challenges

-Here is my keynote as a html document.
+In 2015 some folks got together to discuss coding challenges for lateral hires with no CS background.
+This repository includes my keynote as a html document and below are some of the main tips/outcomes.
+Feel free to fork and add your own :)

 Some categories considered by people reviewing code assignments:
 * Operational-ness